mapfish/mapfish-print/README.md

 This will build three artifacts: `print-servlet-xxx.war`, `print-lib.jar`, `print-standalone.jar`.

 The build also builds the documentation in the docs/build/site folder.
-To deploy the documentation it should simply be copied to the `gh-pages` branch and then committed GitHub will automatically build the updated site
+To deploy the documentation it should simply be copied to the `gh-pages` branch and then committed.
+GitHub will automatically build the updated site
 at: <https://mapfish.github.io/mapfish-print/>

-If you only want to build the docs simply run:
+If you only want to build the docs, simply run:

 ```{.sourceCode .}
 > ./gradlew docs:build